Product

 Reduces Both Voluntary and Involuntary Churn

-Voluntary churn is due to a product issue or poor customer experience that must be addressed.
+Voluntary churn must be addressed due to a product issue or poor customer experience.
 And in some cases, voluntary churn can’t necessarily be prevented.
-Involuntary churn, however, is preventable, so long as you have a dunning process in place.
+Involuntary churn, however, is preventable so long as you have a dunning process in place.

 Prevents Recurring Revenue Loss